High energy gamma rays and neutrinos from the Sun, Jupiter and Earth: High energy particles from the Sun

 In Fig.~\ref{f4}-left we plot the flux of gamma rays at $E>10$ GeV together with the Fermi-LAT ($E<200$ GeV) and HAWC ($E=1$ TeV) data.
 This spectrum exhibits two main features.
 At low energies it is reduced because primary CRs do not reach the Sun; notice that during a solar minimum the absorbed CR flux is larger, implying a more complete shadow and a larger gamma ray flux.
-At higher energies the gamma flux is reduced as well, but because of a different reason: all CRs reach the surface in their way to the Earth through the solar magnetic field and shower there, but most photons are emitted towards the Sun and are absorbed.
+At higher energies the gamma flux is reduced as well, but for a different reason: all CRs reach the surface in their way to the Earth through the solar magnetic field and shower there, but most photons are emitted towards the Sun and are absorbed.
 Although the set up does not provide a reason for the possible {\it dip} at 40 GeV \cite{Tang:2018wqp}, the 400--800 photons per squared meter and year that we obtain seem an acceptable fit to the data.
-We have not included leptonic gammas from inverse Compton scattering on solar photons \cite{Moskalenko:2006ta,Zhou:2016ljf}, which may provide a sizeable contribution at $E>1$ TeV.
+We have not included leptonic gamma rays from inverse Compton scattering on solar photons \cite{Moskalenko:2006ta,Orlando:2006zs}.
+This contribution extends beyond the solar disk \cite{Orlando:2020ezh} and is numerically important at $E<10$ GeV, possibly being also sizeable at $E>1$ TeV \cite{Zhou:2016ljf}.

-An analogous albedo flux of neutrons, most of them from the spallation of He nuclei in the solar surface, is given in Fig.~\ref{f4}-right.
+An analogous flux of neutrons, most of them from the spallation of He nuclei in the solar surface, is given in Fig.~\ref{f4}-right.
 The plot shows the differential flux\footnote{Per sr, {\it i.e.}, the total neutron flux at the Earth is obtained multiplying by $\Omega_{\odot}\approx 6.5\times 10^{-5}$.} reaching the Earth averaged over an 11 year solar cycle.
 Unfortunately, we have no hadronic calorimeters in space and this neutron flux (around 200 neutrons of energy above 10 GeV per squared meter and year) remains unobserved.

 The third line in Fig.~\ref{f4}-right corresponds to the average differential neutrino ($\nu+\bar \nu$) flux from the solar surface.
-It includes both the albedo flux and the flux from the opposite side that emerge after crossing the Sun.
-The plot shows that at low energies neutrinos more than {\it doble} the number of gammas, whereas at $E>5$ TeV all albedo fluxes vanish but we still get the fraction of neutrinos that are not absorbed when they cross the Sun.
+It includes both the albedo flux and the neutrinos produced in the back side that emerge after crossing the Sun.
+The plot shows that at low energies neutrinos more than {\it doble} the number of gamma rays, whereas at $E>5$ TeV all albedo fluxes vanish but we still get the fraction of neutrinos that are not absorbed after crossing the Sun.